AlexMacD6/ConsignCrew/pr-templates/listings-display-improvements.md

 - Implemented "Approve" button for Admin to release questions and answers publicly
 - Added approval workflow: Pending Approval → Approved - Not Public → Public
 - Admin can preview answers before making them public
-- Display "ConsignCrew" as the responder for approved answers
+- Display "TreasureHub" as the responder for approved answers
 - Added mock data for testing the questions system

 ### AI Responses System